-John Bogle is the founder and former chairman of the Vanguard Group and the inventor of the Low-Cost Index Fund.
+Jack Bogle is the founder and former chairman of the Vanguard Group and the inventor of the Low-Cost Index Fund.
 His book builds a thorough case for why all of us average investors should invest via Low-Cost Index Funds.
 The simpler the better.

 I powered through the book and it thoroughly changed my perspective on investing, de-mystified it for me, and sent me on the journey that I am now on.

 AR’s Book Score: 10 out of 10

 Key book highlights from The Little Book of Common Sense Investing